 - Take steroids regularly.

-Which bones can be affected?
+Which bones can be affected by osteomyelitis?

 The long bones of the leg (femur, tibia and fibula) are the most commonly affected.
 However, osteomyelitis can affect any bone (although it is very rare in some bones).